LucasRessler/Rule-Deployer/README.md

 - 📚 **Local documentation** of the current state
 - 🔐 **Integrity checks**
-  - Used as a fallback when `NsxHostDomain` or NSX-related environment variables are unset
+  - Used as a fallback mechanism when `NsxHostDomain` or NSX-related environment variables are unset
 - 🚀 **Auto mode deployments**
-  - Used as a fallback when `NsxHostDomain` or NSX-related environment variables are unset
+  - Used as a fallback mechanism when `NsxHostDomain` or NSX-related environment variables are unset
   - May trigger multiple request attempts if the image is outdated, which can increase runtime

 This file is referenced implicitly during various operations but is not intended for manual editing.